 The td_string!
 Macro

-The td_string! macro is to use interpolations outside the context of rendering views.
-It lets you give a different kind of values and return a &'static str or a String depending on the value of the key.
+The td_string! macro is used for interpolations outside the context of rendering views.
+It lets you provide different kinds of values and returns either a &'static str or a String depending on the value of the key.

 This requires the interpolate_display feature to be enabled to work with interpolations.